smhhoseinee/smhhoseinee.github.io/_pages/about.md

 DevOps at Skyroom.online company since 2020

-A person who wants to learn faster, and achieve more.
+A student who wants to learn faster, and achieve more.
+Being more efficient has been my intention.

 <!-- ![Editing a markdown file for a talk](/images/sci_tech.png) -->